 OSU places high priority on preventing the spread of infectious diseases.
 To promote the health and well-being of the campus community, SHS offers preventive information on these diseases, as well as supplying any immunizations that are available for specific diseases.

 Sexually Transmitted Infections

 STIs are sexually transmitted infections that affect people of all ages, backgrounds, and from all walks of life.
 In the United States alone there are about 19 million new cases each year, about half of which occur among young people ages 15-24 years.
 Visit STIs and HIV for more information.

-- Overview of Sexually Transmitted Diseases (STDs) – Chinese (PDF)
+- Overview of Sexually Transmitted Infections (STIs) – Chinese (PDF)

-- Overview of Sexually Transmitted Diseases (STDs) – Spanish (PDF)
+- Overview of Sexually Transmitted Infections (STIs) – Spanish (PDF)

 Student Health Services has an electronic medical record system which provides faster access to patient information and better communication with pharmacies regarding prescriptions.
 We have also developed a secure Patient Web Portal that allows you to electronically communicate confidentially with providers and submit the required health and immunization forms online.

 If you have any chronic medical conditions or have ongoing prescription needs, we encourage you to make an appointment with a primary care provider early in your academic career.
 Prior medical records are often helpful in transitioning your ongoing medical care to SHS while you are at the university.
 You should request that your current medical provider fax a copy of your pertinent records to: 541-737-9665.
 Alternatively, the records can be mailed to Oregon State University Student Health Services, Attn: Medical Records Department, 201 Plageman, Corvallis, OR 97331.